 Understanding Your Legal Options: Domestic Violence and Divorce

-At Whitmarsh Family Law, PC, our Los Angeles attorney focuses on more than divorce, child custody, and support, but also domestic violence, when it exists – as it plays an important role in how the family transitions safely into their new lives.
+At WHITMARSH FAMILY LAW, PC, our Los Angeles attorney focuses on more than divorce, child custody, and child support, but also domestic violence, when it exists – as it plays an important role in how the family transitions safely into their new lives.

 For more than a decade, we have represented victims of domestic abuse in California who are terrified to move forward with their divorce proceedings, fearing it will only further anger their spouse and jeopardize their safety.
 We completely understand, which is why our Los Angeles County attorney wants you to know your rights, so we can safely move forward together.

 The California Courts describe domestic violence as abuse or threats of abuse from a spouse.

 If you fear your spouse in any capacity, you may need protection during your divorce proceedings.
 At WHITMARSH FAMILY LAW, PC our domestic violence attorney in Los Angeles can help you determine which is the proper protective order for your circumstances, file the paperwork, and move forward quickly with your divorce so you can get your life back.